Brain Fog in EDS, POTS and Long COVID: Causes and Practical Ways to Cope

 Adam Foster

-If you live with Ehlers Danlos syndrome (EDS), hypermobility spectrum disorder (HSD), POTS, MCAS, ME/CFS, or long COVID, there is a good chance you already know exactly what people mean when they talk about brain fog (1–4).
-It is that strange heavy feeling where your thoughts feel padded out, like they are moving through treacle, and things you KNOW seem just out of reach. words slip away mid sentence, concentration vanishes, and even simple decisions can feel oddly overwhelming (2).
+If you live with Ehlers Danlos syndrome (EDS), hypermobility spectrum disorder (HSD), POTS, MCAS, ME/CFS or Long Covid there is a good chance that you already know exactly what people mean when they talk about brain fog (1-4).
+It is that weird crushing feeling where your thoughts seem to be padded out, like swimming through treacle, where things you KNOW seem just out of reach.
+Words slip away mid-sentence, concentration disappears and even simple decisions become strangely overwhelming (2).

-People often describe it as though their brain has been wrapped in cotton wool.
+People frequently refer to it as if their brain has been enclosed in a cotton wool wrap.
 Not switched off just dulled, slowed and unreliable (2).
-More frustratingly is how invisible it is to everyone else.
+More frustration is that it is invisible to everyone else.

-Clinicians and researchers tend to group these experiences under the term “brain fog” (2,5).
-It is not a diagnosis in itself but a cluster of cognitive symptoms that include poor attention, memory problems, slowed processing speed and mental fatigue (2,5,6).
-Like trying to recall something you did even 5 minutes ago can sometimes feel impossible.
-Research now backs up what patients have been saying for years!
-Brain fog is common across these conditions and has nothing to do with laziness, lack of intelligence or not trying hard enough (2,3,5).
+Clinicians and researchers have tended to lump such experiences under the term “brain fog.”2,5 It is not a diagnosis in itself but a set of cognitive symptoms which includes poor attention, memory problems, slow processing speed and mental fatigue (2, 5, 6).
+Like trying to remember something you did even 5 minutes ago can sometimes seem impossible.
+Research to back up what patients have been saving for years!
+Brain fog is common throughout these conditions, and they have nothing to do with being lazy, not being intelligent enough or not trying hard enough (2,3,5).

-Over time this constant brain fog eats away at our confidence, interferes with education, work and relationships and make people doubt their abilities or feel embarrassed asking for accommodations they genuinely need (3,7).
-That emotional toll matters just as much as the cognitive symptoms themselves (7,8).
+Over time this constant brain fog eats away at our confidence, interferes with education, work and relationships and make people doubt their abilities or embarrassed to ask for accommodations that they genuinely need (3,7).
+That emotional cost is just as important as whatever the symptoms which are cognitive in nature (7,8).

 Persistent brain fog can also be a useful signal.
 It may point toward underlying issues such as autonomic dysfunction, disrupted sleep, chronic inflammation, medication effects or altered blood flow to the brain (2,3,5,6).
 Many of these factors overlap heavily in EDS related conditions, which helps explain why brain fog shows up so often and why it can fluctuate from day to day (1,3,5).

-This article is about making sense of all of that.
-We will look at what brain fog actually is, why it is so common in EDS and related conditions and what current research suggests is happening under the surface (1–3).
-From there we will move into practical and evidence based strategies that can help improve day to day thinking, without pretending there is a single magic fix (7,9).
+That is what this article is about – making sense of all this.
+We will look at what brain fog actually is, why it is so common in EDS and related conditions and what we currently know, based on research, might be happening under the surface (1-3).
+From there we shall transition into practical and evidence based strategies that may help improve day to day thinking, without the pretending that there is one magic fix (7,9).

-If you have ever felt dismissed, confused or blamed for symptoms you cannot control then this is for you.
-You are not imagining it and you are certainly not alone (1–3).
+If you have ever felt that you were dismissed, confused or held responsible for symptomatology you cannot control then this is for you.
+You are not imagining it and you certainly are not alone (1-3)

 What brain fog is, and what it is not

-Brain fog is not a formal medical diagnosis (2).
-It is a patient led term that people use to describe a very real group of cognitive difficulties such as forgetfulness, poor concentration, slowed thinking and a deep sense of mental fatigue (2,5).
-The term exists because there has not been a better everyday word for the experience, not because the experience itself is vague or unimportant (5).
+Brain fog is not an official medical diagnosis.(2) It is a patient led term people use to describe a very real group of cognitive difficulties such as forgetfulness, poor concentration, slow thinking and a deep sense of mental fatigue (2,5).
+The reason the term exists is not that there has not been a better everyday word for the experience, but because the experience itself is not vague or unimportant (5).

-When researchers actually sit down and listen to patients, the descriptions are very consistent.
-In studies of people with ME/CFS and related conditions, participants tend to use words like cloudy, blurry, sluggish, and “walking through treacle” to explain what thinking feels like, describing losing thoughts, struggling to focus or blanking out entirely when trying to process information (2,6).
-These are detailed, embodied experiences of cognitive strain rather than abstract complaints (2,6).
-Years ago I worked with a client who described it as “opening your mouth and hoping the right sentence falls out” because by the time they finished a thought, the beginning had already slipped away.
+When researchers actually sit down and listen to patients the descriptions are very consistent.
+In studies of people with ME/CFS and ME/CFS-like conditions, study subjects tend to use words like cloudy, blurry, sluggish, and “walking through treacle” to try to explain what thinking feels like, losing their thoughts, having difficulty concentrating or going completely blank when trying to comprehend information (2,6).
+These are concrete experiences of cognitive strain which are not just abstract (2,6).
+Years ago I worked with a client who said that it was “opening your mouth and hoping the right sentence falls out” because by the time one finished with a thought, the beginning had already passed them by.

 Brain fog is not the same thing as the normal forgetfulness everyone experiences from time to time.
 We all lose our keys or forget a name now and then.
 With brain fog it is more like standing in your own kitchen and not remembering what a cupboard is for or staring at a familiar word until it looks wrong and you are not entirely sure you’ve spelled your own name correctly.
 Brain fog tends to be more persistent, more intrusive, and far more disruptive to daily life, often fluctuating alongside other symptoms such as fatigue, pain, orthostatic intolerance or allergy symptoms (2,4,5,11).

-It is also important to be clear about what brain fog is not.
-Despite how frightening it can feel, especially when words will not come or concentration suddenly drops, brain fog in conditions like POTS, ME/CFS, and EDS behaves very differently from neurodegenerative dementia (2,6).
-Cognitive testing usually shows specific difficulties with attention, working memory, and processing speed, but not the progressive, global cognitive decline that characterises dementias (2,6).
-That distinction matters, both medically and emotionally.
+It is also important to be clear what is brain fog is not.
+Despite how frightening it can feel, especially as the words will not come out, or concentration drops dramatically, what is happening in the brain with brain fog issues in conditions like POTS, ME/CFS and EDS, is very different to that in neurodegenerative dementia (2,6).
+Cognitive testing usually reflects specific deficits in attention, working memory, and speed of processing, but not progressive and global cognitive impairments, which are the hallmark of dementias.(2,6) That distinction is important, both medically and in terms of the patient’s emotions.

-Understanding this difference helps take some of the fear out of the experience.
-Brain fog can be debilitating, but it behaves very differently from degenerative conditions (2,6). we will start to unpack why these specific cognitive systems are so vulnerable in EDS/HSD conditions, and what that tells us about where brain fog really comes from (1–3,5).
+Brain fog can be debilitating but it very definitely behaves in a very different way to degenerative conditions (2,6) we will begin to unfold the answer in more detail to why certain cognitive systems are so vulnerable in EDS/HSD conditions & what that tells us about where brain fog really is coming from (1-3,5)

 How common is brain fog in these conditions?

-One reason brain fog causes so much frustration is how widespread it is across EDS related and overlapping conditions (1,4,11).
-Once you start looking for it, it shows up in many diagnostic groups.
+One reason why brain fog results in so much frustration is how pervasive it is in EDS related and related/similar conditions (1,4,11).
+Once you began to look for it, it turns out to be in a lot of different groups of diagnosis.

-In people with POTS, brain fog appears to be extremely common.
-In an online survey of 138 people with physician diagnosed POTS, 96% reported brain fog, and most of them rated it as one of their most difficult symptoms (1).
-For many, it was not an occasional annoyance; it was a daily limiter (1,3).
-For one client I spoke with that “limiter” showed up every time she tried to revise for exams.
-She would read the same paragraph over and over, only to realise she couldn’t remember a single sentence of it five minutes later.
+In people with POTS, the problem of brain fog seems to be extremely common.
+In an internet wide survey of 138 people with physician diagnosed POTS, 96% reported brain fog as symptoms and most of them rated this as one of their most difficult symptoms (1).
+For many it was not an occasional annoyance, it was it every day (1,3).
+For one client I spoke with that “limiter” came up each and every time she tried to revise for exams.
+She would read the same paragraph over and over and over only to realise five minutes later that she couldn’t remember a sentence of it

-That personal experience lines up with what we see in the lab.
-Objective testing consistently shows that people with POTS have measurable difficulties with attention, their working memory and processing speed, which become more severe when the brain is under strain, such as during prolonged cognitive tasks (like studying for an exam, or working through something challenging) or when upright for long periods (3,6).
-In other words, the harder the system has to work, the more the cracks begin to show.
+That personal experience causes you to agree with what we were seeing in the lab.
+Objective testing has shown again and gain that people with POTS do have quantifiable problems with attention and with their working memory and speed of processing that are particularly pronounced when their brain is challenged, whether that means a long cognitive task (like studying for an exam, or working through something tough) or being upright for long periods of time (3,6).

-For people with ME/CFS, cognitive problems are almost a guarantee.
-Most patients report them early in the illness and systematic reviews consistently find impairments in attention, memory and information processing, often worsening after physical or cognitive exertion in line with post exertional symptom flares (2,6,13).
-A common story goes like this: you manage a family event or a work presentation, it feels a good achievement that you got through it and then spend the next two days unable to follow a simple TV plot.
+For people with ME /CFS, cognitive problems are almost a guarantee.
+Most patients report them early in their illness and systematic reviews consistently find impairments in attention, memory information processing, and often worsen after physical or cognitive exertion in line with post exertional symptom flares (2,6,13).
+A common story goes like this: you get through a family event or a work presentation, it is a good feeling that you got through it and proceed to spend the next two days unable to follow a simple TV plot.

-Long COVID has added yet another group to this picture.
-Across multiple groups, high rates of persistent cognitive dysfunction are reported months or even years after the initial infection with brain fog among the most frequent complaints and often overlapping with dysautonomia, sleep disturbance and also fatigue (4,8,13).
+Long Covid has thrown yet another group into this picture.
+Across several different groups, high rates of persistent cognitive dysfunction are reported months or even years after the initial infection with brain fog frequently stated among the most frequent complaints, and often in combination with dysautonomia, sleep disturbance as well as fatigue (4,8,13)

 In mast cell disorders, including MCAS, the data are less tidy but still noticeable.
-Case series and surveys suggest that a large portion of people with MCAS report cognitive difficulties and “brain fog” alongside other mast cell symptoms such as flushing, gastrointestinal problems, and headaches (11,14,15).
-High quality prevalence figures are still limited, so any exact percentage needs to be taken as tentative rather than definitive.
-Taken together, this tells us something important.
-Brain fog is not a niche or rare feature of these conditions, it is a core part of the lived experience for many people (1–4,8,11).
-The next step is understanding why it keeps appearing across different diagnoses, and what these shared patterns can tell us about what is happening in the brain and nervous system (2,3,5).
+Case series and surveys suggest that a high proportion of people with MCAS report cognitive difficulties and “brain fog” along with other mast cell symptoms such as flushing, gastrointestinal problems and headaches (11,14,15).
+High quality prevalence figures are still limited so that any precise percentage need be taken as tentative rather than exact.
+Taken together, this tells us an important something.
+Brain fog is not a niche or rare feature of these conditions, it is a core part of the lived experience to many people (1-4,8,11).
+The next step is the understanding of why it is recurring in various diagnoses, and what these common patterns can teach us about what is going on in the brain and nervous system (2,3,5).

 Biological mechanisms that can drive brain fog

-Brain fog rarely comes from one single source.
-For most people, it is the result of several systems being under strain at the same time, and which mechanism dominates can change from by the day or even hour, depending on posture, pain, sleep, hormones, illness or cognitive demand (2–4,8).
-That variability is one reason brain fog can feel so unpredictable and can make many feel helpless.
+Brain fog is rarely ever an emanation of one.
+For most people it is the result of several systems being under strain at the same time, and which mechanism are predominant can change from by the day or even hour, depending on posture, pain, sleep, hormones, illness or cognitive demand.(2-4,8) That is one of the reasons brain fog can be so unpredictable and one of the things that makes so many people feel helpless as they deal with it.

 Autonomic dysfunction and cerebral blood flow

-In conditions like POTS, one of the most consistent biological drivers of brain fog is autonomic dysfunction (3,5,6).
-POTS is defined by an excessive rise in heart rate on standing, but symptoms often include light headed, palpitations, fatigue, and cognitive problems as well (5,16).
+In cases like POTS, autonomic dysfunction will be one of the most common biological causes of brain fog.
+3,5,6 POTS is defined by excessive increase in heart rate on standing (but often there are symptoms of light headed, palpitations, fatigue and cognitive problems as well (5,16).

-When someone with POTS sits upright or stands, blood has a tendency to pool in the lower body rather than returning efficiently to the heart, reducing their effective stroke volume and altering how blood flow is regulated to the brain (5,16).
-This is why something as ordinary as standing in a hot shower or waiting in a que to buy something can suddenly feel like your brain has gone dimmer, even if you are technically still upright and functioning.
-Imaging studies using transcranial Doppler show that people with POTS experience larger drops in cerebral blood flow velocity during orthostatic stress than healthy controls, a commonly used proxy for reduced brain blood supply (6).
+When a person suffering from POTS changes from prone to the upright or standing position this blood is prone to pool up in the lower body instead of effectively returning to the heart, decreasing their effective stroke volume and affecting their ability to effectively control blood flow to the brain.5,16 This is why something as mundane as standing in a hot shower or standing in a queue to buy something, is suddenly perceived as if your brain has gone dimmer when technically, you are still standing upright and functioning.
+Imaging studies using transcranial Doppler show that people with POTS experience greater decreases in blood flow velocity through the brain in response to orthostatic stress than normal people as a common surrogate for the decreased blood supply to the brain (6).

-In a tilt table study of people with ME/CFS and POTS, increasing orthostatic stress led to progressive declines in working memory and information processing, which closely was closely in line with reductions in cerebral blood flow velocity (3).
-This tells us that as blood flow fell, so did their cognitive performance (3).
-In another study using a sustained seated cognitive stress test, people with POTS developed significant reductions in cerebral blood flow velocity during a 30 minute task, accompanied by worsening concentration and slowed psychomotor speed, and this was even without standing (6).
+In a tilt table study of people with ME/CFS and POTS, as orthostatic stress increased, there were progressive declines in working memory and information processing and they were closely correlated with declines in cerebral blood flow velocity (3).
+This informs us that when the flow of blood was reduced, the same occurred with their cognitive performance (3).
+In another study, which was a sustained seated cognitive stress test, people with POTS developed significant decreases in cerebral blood flow velocity during a 30 minute task accompanied by deterioration of concentration and slowing of psychomotor speed and this was even without standing (6).

-Taken together, what this tells us is that these findings help explain why brain fog can appear during everyday activities.
-You do not have to faint or even feel obviously dizzy for the brain to be operating with reduced oxygen and nutrient delivery.
-Slower thinking and mental fatigue can emerge quietly in the background (3,6).
+Taken together, what this tells us is that these findings help us understand why it is possible to experience a brain fog during the course of typical day to day activities.
+You do not have to faint or even feel obviously dizzy for the brain to be functioning with any less oxygen and nutrients.
+Slower thought and mental fatigue may appear from the background, without notice (3,6).

 Chronic pain and central sensitisation

-Chronic pain is extremely common in hEDS, HSD and EDS (4,11,12).
-Pain is not just a signal. it places a continuous cognitive and emotional load on the brain.
-Neuroimaging studies across chronic pain conditions show altered connectivity in networks involved in attention and executive function, and people living with persistent pain often perform worse on tasks that require divided attention, working memory or rapid information processing (11,17).
+Chronic pain is very common in hEDS, HSD and EDS.(4,11,12) Pain is not only a messaging.
+It exercises the brain unkindly and places pressure on the brain under constant stress.
+Neuroimaging studies in a range of chronic pain problems reveal impaired connectivity in systems involved in attention and executive function, and individuals who are living with persistent pain tend to perform poorly on tasks that require divisible attention, working memory or rapid processing of information (11,17).

-For someone with EDS or HSD, the brain could be spending a significant amount of time and energy monitoring joint position, predicting movement, and modulating pain, leaving fewer resources available for reading, planning, or holding a conversation (4,11,12).
-I have been told before by clients they can hold a conversation or keep their balance walking across a crowded room, but not both comfortably.
-Part of their brain is busy silently tracking every step, every joint, every possible misstep.
-Pain also disrupts sleep, worsens fatigue and increases mood symptoms.
-Each of those factors can further reduce cognitive efficiency, creating a loop that can be hard to break (11,17).
+For the person with EDS or HSD it can mean that the brain may be as much focus can be on monitoring the position of the joint, predicting movement, and modulating your pain (reducing pain, putting protective mechanisms in motion to keep the joint in position), so that there is less resources available to read, plan, or carry on a conversation.
+(4,11,12).
+I have been told in the past by clients that they could have a conversation, or balance themselves as they walked across a crowded room, but not both comfortably.
+Part of their brain is busy keeping track of tracking – silently, every step of every joint, every move it might possibly go wrong.
+Pain also interferes with the ability to sleep, makes fatigue worse & adds to the mood symptoms.
+Each of those things can further impair cognitive efficiency creating a loop that can be difficult to break (11,17).

 Sleep disturbance and circadian disruption

-Sleep problems are very common in ME/CFS, long COVID, and EDS related conditions: insomnia, poor quality sleep, fragmented nights, and altered sleep timing are all frequently reported (4,8,13,18).
-Each of these is independently associated with attention and memory problems in both clinical and general populations (8,18).
+Sleep problems are very common in ME/CFS, long Covid and EDS related conditions: Insomnia, poor quality of sleep, broken nights and changes in time of sleep are all commonly reported (4,8,13,18).
+Both clinical and normal populations have been individually linked to attention and memory problems for each of these (8,18).

-In long COVID clinics, large portions of patients report new or worsened sleep disturbance, including both insomnia and hypersomnia, which are strongly linked to reduced cognitive and functional capacity (8).
-Short or disrupted sleep reduces synaptic plasticity (the brain’s ability to strengthen or weaken the communication strength between neurons over time based on activity levels) and interferes with glymphatic clearance, the system responsible for clearing metabolic waste from the brain and even in otherwise healthy people, poor sleep leads to slower reaction times, weaker working memory, and increased experiences of brain fog (8,18).
+In long Covid clinic large parts of patients complain of new or exacerbated sleep disturbance, with both insomnia and hypersomnia, which have a strong correlation with a decrement in cognitive and functional capacity (8).
+Short or interrupted sleep causes reduced synaptic plasticity (ability of the brain to strengthen or weaken communication strength between neurons over time based on the levels of activity) and poor glymphatic clearance (the system that is responsible for removing metabolic waste from the brain) and in otherwise healthy people, poor sleep is associated with slower reaction times, working memory that is less effective and experiences with brain fog (8,18).

-For those with autonomic dysfunction, night time symptoms such as tachycardia, temperature instability, reflux, or pain can repeatedly interrupt sleep, often leading to noticeably worse cognitive symptoms the following day (4,8,18).
+For those with autonomic dysfunction, night time symptoms of tachycardia, temperature instability, reflux or pain, may interrupt sleep on a repeated basis, often leading to significantly worse cognitive symptoms the next day (4,8,18).

 Mast cells, microglia, and neuroinflammation

-Mast cells are immune cells found throughout the body this is including around blood vessels and within the meninges (the three protective, fibrous connective tissue membranes, dura mater, arachnoid mater and Pia mater that covers the brain and spinal cord) (11,14,19).
-When activated, they release mediators such as histamine, cytokines, and proteases, which can influence blood brain barrier permeability and neuronal signalling (11).
+Mast cells are immune cells which are located all around the body this includes around blood vessels and contained within the meninges (the three protective, fibrous connective tissue membranes (dura mater, arachnoid mater and Pia mater) covering the brain and spinal cord) (11,14,19).
+Upon activation they release mediators such as histamine, cytokines and proteases that have the ability to influence the permeability of the blood brain barrier and signalling in nerve cells (11).

-Experimental work suggests that mast cell activation can influence microglia, the brain’s resident immune cells, potentially promoting a state of neuroinflammation that alters neuronal function, affects mood and cognitive function (11,19).
-Theoharides and colleagues have proposed that in conditions such as MCAS and long COVID, chronic mast cell activation combined with microglial priming may contribute to symptoms like brain fog, fatigue, and “chemobrain” although large controlled human studies are still unfortunately limited (11,19).
+Experimental work suggests that mast cell activation can influence microglia, the resident immune cells of the brain and lead to the promotion of a state of neuroinflammation that can change the function of neurons, effect mood and cognitive function (11,19).
+Theoharides and colleagues has suggested that in conditions like MCAS and long covid, chronic mast cell activation and microglial priming of the brain may lead to symptoms like brain fog, fatigue and ‘chemobrain’ although large controlled human studies are still unfortunately limited (11,19).

-Clinical cases and observational reports consistently link mast cell related conditions with high rates of cognitive and neuropsychiatric symptoms, including brain fog, anxiety, low mood, and sleep disturbance (14,15,19).
-It is important to be clear, though, neuroinflammation is a plausible mechanism in some patients, but current evidence does not show that mast cell driven neuroinflammation is the sole or dominant cause of brain fog in everyone with MCAS, EDS or related conditions (14,19).
+Clinical cases and observational reports have repeatedly linked mast mast cell related conditions to high rates of cognitive and neuropsychiatric symptoms, such as brain fog, anxiety, low mood, and sleep disturbance (14,15,19).
+It is important to be clear, though, neuroinflammation is a plausible mechanism in some patients, but current evidence does not show that mast cell driven neuroinflammation is the sole or dominant cause of brain fog in everyone with MCAS, EDS or related conditions 14,19.

 Post‑viral syndromes including ME/CFS and long COVID

-ME/CFS and long COVID share several defining features, including persistent fatigue, post exertional symptom worsening, autonomic dysfunction, and brain fog (2,4,8,13).
-Neuroimaging reviews in ME/CFS report subtle but consistent changes in brain regions involved in attention and memory, and some studies show markers suggestive of neuroinflammation in subsets of patients (2,13).
+ME/CFS and long Covid share a number of defining features, including persistent fatigue, worsening of symptoms of post exertion, autonomic dysfunction and brain fog (2,4,8,13).
+Neuroimaging reviews of ME/CFS have findings of subtle but consistent changes in brain areas related to attention and memory alterations and a few neuroimaging studies have markers consistent with neuroinflammation in subsets of patients (2,13).

-In long COVID, high rates of dysautonomia, including POTS and orthostatic intolerance, have been documented, which can contribute to brain fog through the same blood‑flow and autonomic mechanisms already described (4,8).
+In long covid, high rates of dysautonomia such as POTS and orthostatic intolerance have been documented which can trigger the same brain fog but via the same blood flow and autonomic mechanisms already described (4,8).
 On top of this, sleep disturbance, chronic pain, mood symptoms, and possible mitochondrial dysfunction create a network of stressors, each chipping away at cognitive efficiency (4,8,13).

 Metabolic and electrolyte factors

-Even mild dehydration can impair attention, executive function have an affect on mood.
-Experimental studies in healthy adults show that fluid losses of just 1 or 2% of body weight are enough to slow reaction times and increase perceived mental effort (11,20).
-In POTS a small trial showed that rapidly drinking 500 ml of water improved orthostatic tachycardia and some measures of cognitive performance during upright tilt likely via an acute increase in blood volume and vascular tone (6,21).
+Even mild dehydration may impair attention, executive function has an affect on mood.
+Experimental studies conducted in healthy adults have shown losses as low as 1 or 2% of body weight to be sufficient to slow down reaction times and cause increased perceptions of mental effort.(11,20) In POTS a small trial has shown that drinking 500 ml water within a short period of time improved orthostatic tachycardia and some measures of cognitive performance during upright tilt presumably through an acute increase in blood volume and vascular tone21, 6.

-Electrolytes such as sodium, potassium and magnesium are essential for generating and transmitting electrical signals in neurons, and both deficiency and excess can impair cognition (11,20).
-Low sodium or potassium are recognised causes of confusion and cognitive and more subtle, chronic imbalances may contribute to milder but persistent cognitive complaints (20).
-Magnesium plays a role in energy production and synaptic function, and studies link low magnesium status with poorer memory and higher risk of cognitive impairment though high quality trials in EDS brain fog are limited (11,20).
+Electrolytes such as sodium, potassium and magnesium are important to provide the generation and transmission of electrical signals essential in brain cells called neurons and both deficiency and excess can affect one’s thinking (11,20).
+Low sodium or potassium are recognised causes of confusion and cognitive and more subtle, chronic, imbalances may be beneath milder, but persistent cognitive complaints.20 Magnesium is involved in energy generation and synaptic function studies have correlated low magnesium status with lower memory function and increased risk of cognitive impairment.(11,20) High quality trials in EDS brain fog are limited.

 Hormones and life stages

-Thyroid hormones are another key factor.
-Both underactive and overactive thyroids can cause cognitive slowing, poor concentration and memory difficulties through their effects on energy metabolism and brain function (11,20).
+Thyroid Hormones are another very important factor.
+Both underactive thyroids and overactive thyroids can result in slowing of the cognitive function, poor concentration and memory problems due to the effect on energy metabolism and brain function (11,20).

 Medications and other reversible medical causes

-A wide range of medications commonly used in EDS conditions can impair cognition.
-These include sedating antihistamines, opioids, benzodiazepines, some antidepressants, anticholinergic drugs and muscle relaxants (11,20).
-There are also many medical contributors to brain fog that are easy to miss such as anaemia, B12 or folate deficiency, uncontrolled diabetes, vitamin D deficiency, untreated sleep apnoea, and thyroid dysfunction (8,11,18,20).
+A wide range of medications that are commonly used in EDS conditions may may impair the brain.
+These are sedating antihistamine, opioids, benzodiazepines, some antidepressants, anticholinergic drugs, and muscle relaxants (11,20).
+There is also many medical contributors to brain fog which are easy to miss such as anaemia, B12 or folate deficiency, uncontrolled diabetes, vitamin D deficiency, untreated sleep apnoea and thyroid dysfunction (8,11,18,20).

-When someone lives with a complex chronic condition, it is tempting for every cognitive symptom to be attributed to EDS or POTS.
+When someone lives with a complex chronic condition it is very tempting for all symptoms of cognitive nature to routinely be labelled EDS or POTS.
 That shortcut can be costly.
-Identifying and treating reversible contributors can make a meaningful difference to day‑to‑day functioning (8,11,18).
+Identifying and treating reversible contributors can serve as making a meaningful difference to day to day functioning (8,11,18).

 How EDS and hypermobility increase vulnerability

 EDS and hypermobility do not just affect how far joints move.
-They change the behaviour of connective tissue throughout the body, including ligaments and blood vessels, and often overlap with autonomic dysfunction (4,11,12,16).
-When vascular connective tissue is stretchier, veins may not push blood back toward the heart as efficiently when you are upright, making blood pooling and orthostatic intolerance more likely (5,16).
-Over time, that makes it harder to maintain stable circulation to the brain and increases vulnerability to orthostatic intolerance and POTS (5,16).
+They alter the behaviour of connective tissue, both in the body overall and in the ligaments and blood vessels, and frequently they overlap with autonomic dysfunction (4,11,12,16).
+Because vascular connective tissue is laxer when you are upright, conditions in which blood is not efficiently pushed back toward the heart, pooling, and you are likely to experience orthostatic intolerance may be more common (5,16).
+Over time, that makes it difficult to maintain consistent circulation to the brain and results in susceptibility to orthostatic intolerance and POTS (5,16).

-This fits with what we see clinically.
-Autonomic symptoms are common in EDS and HSD, with palpitations, dizziness, exercise intolerance, temperature regulation problems, and brain fog showing up again and again (4,11,12,16).
-Sometimes these symptoms are dramatic, other times they sit in the background, quietly draining energy and mental clarity.
+This can make sense on a clinical level.
+Autonomic symptoms are prevalent in patients with EDS and HSD which palpitations, dizziness, exercise intolerance, temperature regulation problems, and brain fog are common again (4,11,12,16).
+In some cases these symptoms are dramatic and in other cases they really sit in the background and are secretly stealing away energy and clarity of mind.

-There are also smaller subgroups within hypermobile populations who have conditions such as craniocervical instability or Chiari I malformation, structural changes near the base of the skull that may compress neural structures or alter cerebrospinal fluid dynamics (11,16).
-Case reports link these issues with headaches, dizziness and cognitive symptoms but population data is limited, and decisions around surgery are complex and highly specialised, so this area needs nuance and expert input rather than blanket assumptions (11,16).
+There are also smaller subgroups within hypermobiles who have additional conditions such as craniocervical instability or Chiari I malformation, structural changes around the base of the skull which will potentially lead to compressed nerve structures or changes in flow of cerebrospinal fluid (11,16).
+Case reports show a link to these issues with headaches, dizzy spells and cognitive symptoms but population data is limited and decisions around surgery are complex and require great expertise so this is an area where nuance and expert input rather than blanket assumptions is needed.(11,16)

 The role of mental health and stress

-Living with chronic symptoms that constantly fluctuate is hard.
-Being dismissed and waiting years for answers and losing parts of your independence or identity all leave a mark (7,9,22).
-It is therefore, not surprising that anxiety and depression are more common in conditions like POTS and EDS than in healthy controls, and these mood symptoms are associated with worse self reported brain fog and poorer performance on some cognitive tasks (7,9,22).
-Everyone I’ve worked with experiencing this can remember the exact appointment where they were told “it’s just stress” or “you’re overthinking it” and that memory sits in the back of their mind every time they consider asking for help again.
+Living with chronic symptoms that constantly fluctuation is hard.
+Being dismissed and having to wait years for answers and lose your independence or identity all makes a mark (7,9,22).
+It is therefore, not surprising that anxiety and depression are more common in conditions like POTS and EDS , than in healthy controls and these mood symptoms are associated with more severe self reported symptoms of brain fog and poorer performance in some cognitive tasks (7,9,22).
+Everybody I’ve been lucky enough to work with who have this going on can recall the actual appointment where they were told “it’s just stress” or “you’re over-thinking it” and that memory is in the back of their mind every time they want to ask for help again.

-Trauma also plays a role for many people.
-PTSD is increasingly recognised in those living with chronic pain and long term medical conditions and is linked to attention being pulled toward threat, reduced working memory capacity, and a sense of constant cognitive overload (17,22).
-When your nervous system is stuck in protection mode clear thinking becomes much harder (17,22).
-An observer may see it as “just” filling in a form or replying to an email, but if your body reads it as a potential threat, your attention locks onto every possible danger and there is not much bandwidth left for remembering what you were trying to say.
+Trauma is also a factor that contributes to many people.
+PTSD is a condition for which nowadays increasing recognition is given in those living with chronic pain and long term medical conditions and is associated with attention being drawn towards threat, diminishing of working memory capacity and a perception of constant cognitive overload (17,22).
+When your nervous system is stuck in protection mode clear thinking is much more difficult (17,22) An observer may see it as “just” filling in a form or answering a reply to an email, but if your body is perceiving it as a possible threat, the attention is focused on every possible danger out there and you do not really have much bandwidth to remember what you were trying to say.

 Assessing brain fog: what to discuss with your clinician

-A useful assessment starts with patterns, not just labels.
+A great assessment is going to start with labels not just the orations.
 When did the brain fog begin?
 How does it actually feel?
-Is it a struggle finding words, slowed thinking, memory lapses, or mental exhaustion?
-What makes it worse, and what makes it ease off?
-Posture, heat, exertion, pain, poor sleep, stress, or allergy flares can all be relevant (1–3,7).
+Is it a trouble of words, slower thinking, memory lapses or mental exhaustion?
+What makes it worse & what makes it go away?
+Posture, heat, exertion, pain, poor sleep, stress or flare of allergy could all be relevant (1-3,7).

-Blood tests are often part of a sensible work up, not because they explain everything, but because they can catch common and treatable contributors.
-This usually includes checks for anaemia, iron status, B12, folate, thyroid function, and glucose; vitamin D and other markers may also be considered (8,11,18,20).
-Fixing something simple can sometimes lift a surprising amount of cognitive fog.
+Blood tests are commonly a part of a sound work up, but not because they explain everything, instead because they are capable of pinpointing some common players in the list that often are treatable.
+This usually includes Cheques for anaemia, Iron status, B12, folate, thyroid function and glucose, vitamin D and other markers may be considered as well.(8,11,18,20) Fixing anything simple at the back of the mind will sometimes clear the mind of unimaginable cognitive fog.

 The bottom line is simple.
-Brain fog deserves to be taken seriously and should never been ignored.
-A careful, curious approach that looks for patterns and reversible contributors can make a real difference to daily life (7–9).
+Brain fog will also deserve to be taken seriously and that it should be never been ignored.
+A careful and curious approach that seeks patterns as well as reversible contribution can make a real difference to day to day life (7-9).

 Day‑to‑day strategies: foundations for clearer thinking